processone/docs.ejabberd.im/content/developer/install-osx.md

   are installed, you can install the Command Line Tools for Xcode, available via Xcode or from the Apple Developer website.
 * Git
-* Erlang/OTP 17.5 or higher.
-We recommand using Erlang 20.2, latest
+* Erlang/OTP 19 or higher.
+We recommend using Erlang 20.2, latest
   version.
 * Autotools